phac-nml/irida/CONTRIBUTING.md

 ### Reporting a bug

-Reporting a bug is the easiest, and one of th emost useful, ways you can contribute to IRIDA.
+Reporting a bug is the easiest, and one of the most useful, ways you can contribute to IRIDA.
 IRIDA uses a [GitHub issue board] to track our issues.

 If you find a security vulnerability, please contact the IRIDA team by email.

 Note: IRIDA's GitHub issue board is for bug reports or feature requests only.
 You should not use it for usage issues, problems with analyzing your data, or problems setting up IRIDA.
 For issues of this nature, please contact the IRIDA team by one of the other means above.

-If you find an issue while using IRIDA that you feel is a problem with the software, first check out our [GitHub issues board](https://github.com/phac-nml/irida/issues) to see if someone has already reported the issue.
-If you find a similar issue, we would still like to hear about your specific problem.
+If you find an issue while using IRIDA that you feel is a problem with the software, first check out our [GitHub issue board] to see if someone has already reported the issue.
+If you find a similar issue, we would still like to hear about your problem.
 Add a comment to the issue stating how your problem occurred.

 If you do not find a similar issue, please create a new issue with (at least) the following information: